jshleap/StructBio/README.md

 MapModules.py:
 -------------
+  THIS IS MAINLY DEPRECATED AND NOT MAINTAINED SINCE IT WAS INCORPORATED INTO MODULER!!!
   Map clustering partition into the chain field of a PDB structure, the centrality or form difference into beta and ocupancy.
 This also works for a multiple pdb(>50) with the -m option. it requires [prefix].landmark, [prefix].gm, and   [prefix].graphcluster files.
 If used without the -m option it also needs a [prefix].pdb file.